All Products

 Prerequisites

-• A Spring Cloud application is available.
-If no Spring Cloud application is available, you can use the demo application provided in this topic: nacos-service-config.zip.
+• An existing Spring Cloud application.
+If you do not have one, you can use the demo application provided in this topic: nacos-service-config.zip.

 Important

-If your application does not reside in the same region as the MSE Nacos configuration center or is not deployed on an Alibaba Cloud instance, you must select Internet as the network type when you create the Nacos engine.
+If your application is not in the same region as MSE Nacos or is not on an Alibaba Cloud server, you must select the public network when you create the Nacos engine.

-To ensure that your application can access MSE over the Internet, you must configure a whitelist.
-For more information, see Configure a public IP address whitelist.
+To ensure your application can access MSE over the public network, you must configure a whitelist.
+For more information, see Set a whitelist.

 Overview